SakuraKat/Minesweeper/README.md

 # Minesweeper
  Minesweeper using godot

- sound effects made from Bfxr
+ sound effects made using Bfxr

  assets made by me